 Under these policies and acts, among other rights, consumers have the right to:

 - Request that a business that collects a consumer’s personal data disclose the categories and specific pieces of personal data that a business has collected about consumers

-- Request that a business deletes any personal data about the consumer that a business has collected
+- Request that a business delete any personal data about the consumer that a business has collected

 - Request that a business that sells a consumer’s personal data, not sell the consumer’s personal data

 Additionally, CDPA surpasses the CCPA in its imposition upon companies of security and assessment requirements.
 Please see our Information Security Policy about our commitment to securing your personal data within our platforms.

 You will not have to pay a fee to access your personal data or to exercise any of your other rights.
 However, we may charge a reasonable fee if your request is clearly unfounded, repetitive or excessive.
 Alternatively, we may refuse to comply with your request in these circumstances.

 We may need to request specific information from you to help us confirm your identity and ensure your right to access your personal data (or to exercise any of your other rights).
 This is a security measure to ensure that personal data is not disclosed to any person who has no right to receive it.
 We may also contact you to ask you for further information in relation to your request to speed up our response.

 We try to respond to all legitimate requests within one month.
 Occasionally, it may take us longer than a month if your request is particularly complex or you have made a number of requests.
 In this case, we will notify you and keep you updated.

 Another part of our priority is adding protection for children while using the internet.
 We encourage parents and guardians to observe, participate in, and/or monitor and guide their online activity.

 interTouch does not knowingly collect any Personal Identifiable Information (PII) from children under the age of 13.
 If you think that your child provided this kind of information on our website, we strongly encourage you to contact us immediately and we will do our best efforts to promptly remove such information from our records.